nforgeio/neonKUBE/Doc/DEVELOPER.md

   * Apply any pending **Visual Studio updates**
   * **Close** Visual Studio and install any updates

 8. Create a **shortcut** for Visual Studio and configure it to run as **administrator**.
-To build and run neonFORGE applications and services, **Visual Studio must be running with elevated privileges**.
+To build and run neonLKUBE applications and services, **Visual Studio must be running with elevated privileges**.

 9. Install **Docker for Windows** from [here](https://store.docker.com/editions/community/docker-ce-desktop-windows)